 The origins of the garden stem from the Chicago Horticultural Society founded in 1890.
 It is best known for its manicured grounds and diverse plant offerings.
 Don’t forget your binoculars!
 Even novice birders can join in on the fun with their daily guided birding tours.
 Birds are somewhat easy to spot since the gardens are well kept and there isn’t a lot of overgrowth.
 Summer is the best time to visit, not only for the nice weather, but you will be able to see the bird’s patterns and learn their field marks.
 The mornings are the best time to hear the birds’ songs and see them active.
 The colder seasons are less active since most birds are already in migration.
 With Lake Michigan being central on the Mississippi Flyway, approximately 7 million birds pass through the city in spring.

 Owen has visited Chicago Botanic Garden numerous times since it is close to his home in Chicago.
-The most notable photos were taken in April 2001, May 2001 and January 2002.
+He has photographed the Mourning Dove, Pine Siskin, Killdeer, and others on various occasions since 2001.